michaelnemtsev/HDInsight-UpdateClusterSettings/README.md

 # HDInsight-UpdateClusterSettings
 This PowerShell code demonstrates how to update HDI clusters config (for example hive-site.xml) and restart the cluster to apply the changes

-The overal approach consist of 3 major steps
+The approach consists of the 3 major steps:

 1) Read the HDInsight cluster configurations
 2) Construct the new Configuration JSON object, including the existing parameters from the previous configuraion version